 Slice your avocado in half and use a spoon to scoop out the flesh.
 Get rid of the pit.
 Use a fork to mash the avocado and 1 tablespoon of lime juice together until it’s well-mixed.

 Scoop the avocado-lime mixture into a small zip-top bag.
 I like to divide it in two so that I can easily pull out a smaller amount (around 1/2 an avocado) any time I want – or use the whole bag for a larger amount.
-I just use the side of my hand to divide it.
+I just use the side of my hand to divide it, karate chop style (haha).
 Lay flat in the freezer until it’s frozen.

-If I’m freezing a bunch of avocados I’ll store them in a large freezer bag so they last longer.
+If I’m freezing a bunch of avocados I’ll store the individual bags in a large freezer bag so they last longer.
 But if I’m just doing the odd avocado or two I just leave them in the little sandwich bags.
 I’ve eaten them after a few months and they’re still perfect!

 How to Thaw Frozen Avocado